quillchat/Butter/README.md

 Butter.enqueue(.init(id: id, title: "Please wait…", style: .indeterminate))
 ```

 Indeterminate toasts are not automatically dismissed.
-You dismiss a toast by specifying it's ID.
+You dismiss a toast by specifying its ID.
 For example:

 ```swift
 Butter.dismiss(id: id)